martinaguero/mozo/README.md

 `$> java –cp .
 Mozo`

-3. Within the Mozo command prompt, the user enters the **find-modules** command:
+3. Within the Mozo command prompt, enters the **find-modules** command:

 `mozo> find-modules com.stats.cli`

-Then, it will display the result: a hierarchical tree of all the required modules and the paths.
+Then, it will display the result in a hierarchical tree of all the required modules and the paths.

-4. Finally, the user enters the **download-modules** or the abbreviated version **dm** command:
+4. Finally, enters the **download-modules** or the abbreviated version **dm** command:

 `mozo> dm res1`